rcassani/learning-deep/1_deep_forward_networks/1_mnist/readme.md

 ```

 ## Learning and Accuracy curves
-Both models were trained with a learning rate of 0.5, L2 of 1, a maximun number of 50 epochs, SGD as optimizer and cross cross entropy as loss function.
+The models was trained with a learning rate of 0.5, L2 of 1, a maximum number of 50 epochs, SGD as optimizer and cross cross entropy as loss function.
 Below the plots for loss and accuracy vs epochs.

 |   |   |
 |---|---|